ali-raheem/ConwayGenerations/README.md

-# Conway Generations - Arduino
+# Conway Generations

 Simple game of life implementation in which each generation that the cell remains a live it intensifies.

-See https://github.com/ali-raheem/conway/ for a low footprint basic game of life library.
+See [Conway](https://github.com/ali-raheem/conway/) for a low footprint basic game of life library that does not track generation count.

 Watch a run on [Youtube](https://youtu.be/VNp8FQVHZYA)

-## Todo
-- Make into a library